The Fleet Readiness Center Southeast AMAS team earns PMA-260 Team of the Year award

-Fleet Readiness Center Southeast’s Aviation Maintenance Advancement Solutions (AMAS) production and logistics team poses for a photo after winning the Common Aviation Support Equipment Program Office (PMA-260) Team of the Year award for its work supporting Portable Electronic Maintenance Aids (PEMAs).
-This is the first time the team has received the accolade.
-(U.S. Navy Photo by Toiete Jackson)
+JACKSONVILLE, Fla. – The Aviation Maintenance Advancement Solutions (AMAS) production and logistics team, one of the many Fleet Support Teams (FST) assigned to Fleet Readiness Center Southeast (FRCSE), was recently recognized as the Common Aviation Support Equipment Program Office (PMA-260) Team of the Year.
+It’s the first time that an FRCSE FST has received the accolade.

+PMA-260 manages the procurement, development and fielding of common ground support equipment and automatic test equipment for the U.S. Navy and Marine Corps and is composed of 20 different teams covering areas like acquisition management, test and evaluation, and sustainment of equipment that allows the Navy and Martine Corps team to operate, repair and service aircraft.
+FRCSE’s AMAS team is one of those 20 teams.

+The AMAS team, located at Cecil Commerce Center, earned the award for imaging, repairing and logistics associated with Portable Electronic Maintenance Aids (PEMAs).

 |Date Taken: